samhermes/samhermes/_writing/bear-creek/shattered.md

 “I think I need to go to bed.”
 I didn’t know what else to do, and usually when that happened, I went to bed.

-Christopher sighed.
+Bradley sighed.
 “Yeah, that’s a good idea.
 Let’s try to figure this out in the morning.
 You’re safe now, there’s nothing else we can do tonight.”

 The mention of safety unnerved me.
 “Am I safe, though?”
 The question was on the tip of my tongue, and I had to ask it.
 I didn’t really want to know the answer.